mahh0002/MailAssembly/README.md

 # mailassembly

-Simple concept for a website contact/sign-up form
+Simple responsive concept for a website contact/sign-up form